okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 ---
 layout: blog_post
-title: 'Spring Boot 2.0 with Angular 5.0 and Okta'
+title: 'Build a Basic CRUD App with Angular 5.0 and Spring Boot 2.0'
 author: mraible
 tags: [authentication, spring boot, spring boot 2.0, angular, angular 5, okta, oidc]
 ---

 Technology moves fast these days.
-It can be challenging to keep up with the latest trends, as well as new releases of your favorite projects.
+It can be challenging to keep up with the latest trends as well as new releases of your favorite projects.
 I'm here to help!
-Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to use their latest and greatest releases.
+Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to build and secure a basic app using their latest and greatest releases.

-For Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
-For Angular 5.0, it brings a new `HttpClient` to the table.
+In Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
+In Angular 5.0, we get a new `HttpClient` on the table.
 This class replaces `Http`, and is a bit easier to use, with less boilerplate code.
 Today, I'm not going to explore Spring WebFlux, because we still [have some work to do](https://github.com/okta/okta-spring-boot/issues/24) before we can support in with the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).

-The good news is our [Angular SDK]() works well with Angular 5, so I'll be showing how to use it in this blog post.
+The good news is our [Angular SDK](https://www.npmjs.com/package/@okta%2Fokta-angular) works well with Angular 5, so I'll be showing how to use it in this blog post.
 Speaking of Angular, did you know that Angular has [one of the most dramatic increases in questions on Stack Overflow](https://stackoverflow.blog/2017/11/13/cliffs-insanity-dramatic-shifts-technologies-stack-overflow/)?
 You might think this means a lot of people have issues with Angular.
 I like to think that there's a lot of people using it, and developers often have questions when using a new technology.
 It's a definite sign of a healthy community.
 You rarely see a lot of questions on Stack Overflow for a dying technology.

 {% img blog/spring-boot-2-angular-5/increase-in-stack-overflow-technologies-2017.png alt:"Year over year change in questions asked for tags in Stack Overflow" width:"800" %}{: .center-image }